Asteroid Tracker

 How often is the data on this site updated?

 This tracker fetches fresh data from NASA every 30 minutes.
-If you need more up-to-date information, you can visit NASA's CNEOS website directly.
+For real-time lookups, NASA's CNEOS website has the full catalogue.

 Could any of these asteroids hit Earth?